-What Are Conflict Diamonds
+What Are Conflict Diamonds?

 As a member of the Kimberley Process, you’re ensuring that your diamonds are ‘conflict-free’ and you cannot trade with non-members.
 The goal was to push out individuals who were still participating in illegitimate practices and try to bring peace to many of the war-torn areas.

-A CNN article quotes, “the huge Marange diamond fields of eastern Zimbabwe are operated by military-run syndicates who beat or kill miners who don't mine for them or pay bribes.
-The extreme violence perpetrated by the military even included the mass murder of hundreds of miners by helicopter gunships, she added.”
+A CNN article quotes, “The huge Marange diamond fields of eastern Zimbabwe are operated by military-run syndicates who beat or kill miners who don't mine for them or pay bribes.
+The extreme violence perpetrated by the military even included the mass murder of hundreds of miners by helicopter gunships.”